sidharrth2002/LaBo/report/main.typ

 // The objective of the project is to develop an interpretable skin lesion classification model on the HAM10000 dataset, where interpretability is provided through a concept bottleneck layer, in few-shot and fully-supervised settings.

 == Biomedical Data

+We select (i) HAM10000 - dermatoscopy and (ii) COVID-QU-Ex - X-Rays as two representative datasets in the biomedical domain.

 HAM10000 is a collection of 10,015 dermatoscopic images representing seven variations of skin lesions #footnote[melanoma, basal cell carcinoma, and benign keratosis-like lesions] that are compiled from various populations @Tschandl_2018, and is commonly used as a benchmark dataset for medical vision encoders.
 We use the same training, validation and testing splits as the dataset providers.